mahafujriyan/sylhet-tour/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+## Travel Guru 🌏✈️

+Travel Guru is a modern travel website built with Next.js and Tailwind CSS.
+It provides users with detailed tour packages, travel tips, activities, and famous destinations in Bangladesh
+## Feature
+ Dynamic tour details page with images, activities, hotels, and travel tips.
+  Responsive design for desktop, tablet, and mobile devices.
+  Custom footer with logo, quick links, and social media icons.
+  Easy to add/update tour packages via a central data file.
+  Clean and modern UI using travel-themed colors.
+  ## Live Link